The Trent Business Advantage

 4 Ways to do Business at Trent University Durham:

-Bachelor of Business Administration (B.B.A.) – focus on Economics, Management and Entrepreneurship
+Bachelor of Business Administration (B.B.A.) – focus on Economics, Management, Entrepreneurship, or Information Systems & e-Commerce

 Business and Arts B.A. - Joint Major.
 Combine Business with any arts programs from English and Media Studies to Sociology and Philosophy